 In today’s linear economy, we take virgin natural resources to manufacture products, which often have a short lifespan before they are discarded.
 This leads to a number of serious sustainability issues, affecting human health and the environment.
-Valuable natural resources are depleted and toxic e-waste is accumulating at the record rate of 50 million metric tonnes every year.
-This equals the weight of nearly 4,500 Eiffel towers or 8.3 Pyramids of Giza!
+Valuable natural resources are depleted and toxic e-waste is accumulating at the record rate of 60 million metric tonnes every year.
+This equals the weight of 6,000 Eiffel towers!
 Adding to the problem, e-waste is often handled in unsafe ways, leading to human health problems and environmental degradation.

-In a circular economy, resources are handled in a more responsible way.
+In a circular economy, resources are handled in a more sustainable way.
 The goal is to extend product lifetime and recirculate all materials without producing any waste.
-For electronics, this means reducing virgin resource extraction, extending use-life of products and minimizing waste and pollution.
+For electronics, this means reducing virgin resource extraction, extending the use-life of products and minimizing waste and pollution.